 Toxic Contaminants – Those contaminants defined in Committee Print 99-169 of the Senate Committee on Environmental Public Works published by the Environmental Protection Agency on February 4, 1987, as revised or supplemented from time to time.

+Transactions – Those gathering arrangements entered into between Customer and Gatherer from time to time to which this Agreement shall apply as specified in Article 2 and which shall be formed and effectuated by a written paper-based Confirmation, an example of which is attached hereto as Exhibit “A”.

 ARTICLE II